pedrochanca/prediction-of-cirrhosis-outcomes/README.md

     * your objective is to predict the probability of each of the three Status values, e.g., Status_C, Status_CL, Status_D.

 sample_submission.csv - a sample submission file in the correct format

+# To be tested

+- Decision Tree
+- Random Forest
+- XGBBoost
+- Catboost
+- lightGBM